About Jon Francis

 He was also my son.

-Raised in Minnesota, Jon moved out west to Utah and Idaho where served as a youth minister and a bible camp counselor.
+Raised in Minnesota, Jon moved out west to Utah and Idaho where he served as a youth minister and a bible camp counselor.
 And he continued and deepened his love affair with nature - God’s creation.

 At just 24 years old, Jon died in a mountain climbing accident while descending from the summit of The Grand Mogul, in the Sawtooth Mountains in Idaho.